SUNDAY MORNING WORSHIP AT GUSTAVUS ADOLPHUS CHURCH

 Everyone is welcome at Sunday morning worship at Gustavus Adolphus Lutheran Church.
 Our services are held each Sunday at 9:30 a.m.
 Holy Communion is offered at each worship service.
 We offer worship services that are creative and dynamic with a variety of styles of music.

-In addition to Sunday morning services, we offer special services at various times of the church year, including Advent Vespers, Christmas Eve, Christmas Day, Ash Wednesday, Mid-week Lenten services, Maundy Thursday, and Good Friday.
+In addition to Sunday morning services, we offer special services at various times of the church year, including Advent Vespers, Christmas Eve (4:00 p.m.), Ash Wednesday, Mid-week Lenten services, Maundy Thursday, and Good Friday.

 During the summer, children’s Sunday School is not in session.
 You are encouraged to bring your small ones to the worship service where they are welcomed in the name of Jesus.
 Every Sunday we encourage children to be in worship with us, since Sunday School is scheduled for after the worship service.

-If you’re interested in assisting with worship in a non-musical way, we are always looking for more people to serve as assisting ministers and sacristans.
+If you’re interested in assisting with worship in a non-musical way, we are always looking for more people to serve as assisting ministers, lectors, and sacristans.
 Assisting ministers participate directly in the worship service by reading prayers and serving communion.
-Sacristans work behind the scenes preparing for worship, lighting the altar candles, and sometimes serving communion.
+Lectors proclaim the Word by reading Scripture during worship and by serving communion.
+Sacristans work behind the scenes preparing for worship, lighting the altar candles, and often serving communion.

-Right now we could especially use one or two additional sacristans to join the rotation.
+Right now we could especially use one or two additional assisting ministers to join the rotation.
 If you are interested in participating in either of these ministries, please contact Phil Holzman at firstname.lastname@example.org

 Baptism … If you are interested in having your child baptized at GA, you can contact Phil Holzman at the church office.
 To read more about baptism, and to fill out information for the church office once you’ve scheduled a baptism, you can download this form…Baptism brochure